 Capitalism vs Communism

+One main difference between capitalism and communism that comes to everyone’s mind immediately is the private ownership and public ownership that each entertains respectively.
 Capitalism and Communism are two of the most popular political, social and economic ideologies of the world, and for decades, there has been a hot debate going on in the world as to which one of the two is better for the people.
 The two systems are totally opposite to each other, in the sense, it is the private enterprise and individualism that is emphasized in capitalism, while, in the case of communism, individual gains are sacrificed for the collective gains of the society.
 However, there are many other differences between the two, which will be highlighted in this article.

-Until the time communism was giving a stiff battle to capitalism, as it was being practiced in Soviet Union and other Eastern Bloc countries, it was hailed as the great alternative to capitalism.
+During the time communism was giving a stiff battle to capitalism, as it was being practiced in Soviet Union and other Eastern Bloc countries, it was hailed as the great alternative to capitalism.
 The ideology was being put forward as being better than capitalism in many ways until the bubble burst and economies of the communist countries failed one after another.

 In capitalism, entrepreneurship ability decides how much a person will earn.
-Most of the profit from a business goes to the person owning the means of production while those responsible for the production get very small share of the profit.
+Most of the profit from a business goes to the person owning the means of production while those responsible for the production get a very small share of the profit.
 Thus, in capitalism, those who control means of production are richer and they have the power to make all the decisions.

 In capitalism, individualism is encouraged with the result that wealth remains concentrated in the hands of a few people known as capitalists.

-The level of freedom that people enjoy in capitalism is much higher that that in communism.
-This is because, in communism, the society is always above individuals.
+The level of freedom that people enjoy in capitalism is much higher than that in communism.
 While the economy in communism is regulated by the government, in capitalism, individual enterprise gives wings to the economy though the basic rules and regulations are made by the state.
 Even the prices of commodities are left for the market forces to decide.

 What is the difference between Capitalism and Communism?

-• Capitalism encourages private enterprise and private property
+• Capitalism encourages private enterprise and private property.

-• Resources are controlled by the state in communism while capitalists control resources in capitalism, and therefore, derive most profits.
+• Individuals control resources in capitalism, and therefore, derive most profits.